Bob Etherington Limited Admissions Policy Statement

 Admissions with academic credit / direct entry [QAA Indicator 7] Applicants are welcomed with non-standard entry qualifications and those with prior experience and achievements.
 Some applicants may be able to transfer credit for previous learning or claim credit for some elements of the course.
 Details are available upon request.

 APL and APEL [QAA Indicator 7] Applicants may be considered through the accreditation of prior learning (APL), which may be certificated or experiential.
-The Admissions Officer for the relevant course is responsible advising the student on whether their previous learning might be used to replace part of their proposed course of study.
+The Admissions Officer for the relevant course is responsible for advising the student on whether their previous learning might be used to replace part of their proposed course of study.

 Their application for APL is considered by the Credit Approvals Board.
 Staff and Student Guides on the APL process are available.
 The College welcomes top-up applications from students who have gained previous qualifications.